w3f/polkadot-wiki/docs/learn/learn-staking.md

 rewards at the end of each era.
 The staking system pays out rewards equally to all validators regardless of stake.
 Having more stake on a validator does not influence the amount of block rewards it receives.
 This avoids centralization of power to few validators.
-There is a probabilistic component to reward calculation, so rewards may not be exactly equal for all validators.
-During each era validators can earn `era points` by doing different tasks on chain.
+There is a probabilistic component in the calculation of rewards, so they may not be exactly equal for all validators.
+In fact, during each era validators can earn `era points` by doing different tasks on chain.
 The more the points, the higher the reward for a specific era.
 This promotes validators' activity on chain.
 To know more about era points, how and on which basis they are distributed visit the